NewmanDaniel/ERC20-UniswapV3-Implementation/README.md

 *Please ensure your infura URL is entered in properly to .env*

 # Deploy the contract
-npx hardhat compile
+`npx hardhat compile`
-npx hardhat run scripts/deploy.js --network sepolia
+`npx hardhat run scripts/deploy.js --network sepolia`

 Please save the contract address in the config.js file.

 # Set up liquidity pool.
+Before starting, ensure your metamask wallet is set to the sepolia testnet.

 1) Navigate to https://app.uniswap.org/ and connect your metamask.
-2) Under the settings gear, click Testnet and make sure it's enabled. (you may need to set your metamask wallet back to sepolia if it's glitching out)
+2) Under the settings gear, click Testnet and make sure it's enabled. (you may need to set your metamask wallet back to sepolia if it's glitching out.)
 3) Click Pool
 4) Click New Position
 5) Click Select token, and under the search bar enter the SashaPup contract address